 - If paracetamol and ibuprofen are not working, try codeine.
-Stronger formulation can be prescribed by your doctor.
+Stronger formulations can be prescribed by your doctor.
 This might also involve taking laxatives, if needed.

-- To help reduce itching: Over the counter anti-histamines and calamine lotion can both help to reduce itching, If calamine lotion is not available – apparently there is a national shortage – alternatives include crotamiton cream (brand name Eurax) and aloe vera gel.
+- Over the counter antihistamines and calamine lotion can both help to reduce itching, If calamine lotion is not available alternatives include crotamiton cream (brand name Eurax) and aloe vera gel.
+Apparently there is a national shortage of calamine lotion.

 - Medicated waterproof spot plasters can be used to cover individual ulcers on your skin.
 This can protect you from scratching or knocking them.
 It can also limit risk of transmission (to yourself or others).

 Please talk to your GP and/or the sexual health clinic to make sure any pain is managed properly.
 Severe pain can sometimes be managed better in hospital.